This is a guest post by Digital Currency Council member Amor Sexton

-Western Union released a reporton the role of women in global remittances.
-According to the report, women currently move 50 percent of the estimated $582 billion global remittances, and they send a greater percentage of their wages than men.
+According to the 2015 Western Union report on global remittances, women currently move 50 percent of the estimated $582 billion global remittances, and they send a greater percentage of their wages than men.

 Women also are the largest group of recipients, receiving over two-thirds of remittances.
 The flow of money to these women can be a matter of life and death if they have no alternative means of earning a living.
 The United Nations reports that despite women working two-thirds of the world’s working hours and producing more than 50 percent of the world’s food, women earn only 10 percent of the world’s income and own less than 1 percent of property.

-With the flow of remittance having such a major impact on the lives of so many women, it is fitting during Bitcoin Women’s Week to consider how digital currency may be able to help.
+With the flow of remittance having such a major impact on the lives of so many women, it is fitting to consider how digital currency may be able to help.